-Death on the Hudson
+New twist in Hudson River kayak murder case

 "The plea eliminated any chance whatsoever the defendant would escape conviction by a jury acquitting her.
 The plea spared the victim's family the uncertainty and emotion trauma of a trial which was discussed with them at length," Hoovler continued.

-The plea spares Angelika Graswald a possible 25 years to life in prison.
-With time served, she could be on parole by the end of this year.
+The plea also spared Angelika Graswald a possible 25 years-to-life in prison.
+Instead, with time served, she faced only the remainder of the one-and-a-third to four-year sentence.

-Angelika Graswald is scheduled to be sentenced Nov.
-1, 2017.
-She could be deported back to Latvia.
+"Four years for taking someone's life.
+No way," Mary Ann Viafore exclaimed.
+"My son was a good man and everybody loved him. [in tears] We miss him very much."

-Note: [This story previously aired on July 29, 2017.
-It was updated on Aug.
-18, 2018]
+On Dec.
+17, 2017, Graswald was released on parole.
+She had served less than 32 months behind bars.